What is the purpose of smell?

 - Large wooden barrel - spicy and slightly nutty

 What is your favorite smell in a wine?
-Where do you still need to catch up?
-Is there a topic that particularly interests you?
+Where do you still need to improve?
+Is there a particular topic that interests you?